sofigonzalez2012/sofigonzalez2012.github.io/aboutme.md

 ---

 Hello!
-I am Sofía González Estrada, a biomedical engineer from Colombia.
-I am especially interested in data analysis, data science, rehabilitation, assistive technologies, clinical engineering and related fields.
+I am Sofía González Estrada, a biomedical engineer from Colombia, with a special interest in data analysis, data science, rehabilitation, assistive technologies, clinical engineering and related fields.

 ### Education
 - BS in Biomedical engineering at EIA University (2015 - 2019)
-- Master's degree in health data science (2024 - present)
+- Master's degree in health data science at URV University (2024 - present)

 ### Experience
 - Engineering intern at Holland Bloorview Kids Rehabilitation Hospital (2019)